longevity-genie/just-chat/README.md

 ### Included and Supported Providers

 - **GROQ**: A default API key is provided on the first run if no keys are present.
 However, this key is shared with other users and is rate-limited (you can get rate limit errors from time to time).
 We recommend getting your own key from [Groq](https://console.groq.com/playground).
+Note: free models of Groq have very tough rate limits which may cause problems for long chats or RAG, consider registering your own key.
 For additional LLM providers and their respective key configurations, please refer to the [LiteLLM Providers Documentation](https://docs.litellm.ai/docs/providers/).